Gibson Girl: History

+Charles Gibson depicted the Gibson Girl exclusively as white, reflecting his views of the United States as a white nation and his eugenicist ideology.
+In a 1910 interview, he said, "Why should it not be the fittest in the form and features, as well as in the mind and muscle, which survives?
+And where should that fittest be in evidence most strikingly?
+In the United States, of course."
+He also claimed that respect for women was unique to white Americans, and that "The savage does not think his woman beautiful.
+He thinks them useful like his other beasts of burden."
+Despite this, the aesthetics of the Gibson Girl were adopted by some black Americans such as Margaret Murray Washington, who was described in 1901 as having "a poise of the head like a Gibson girl".

 Many women posed for Gibson Girl-style illustrations, including Gibson's wife, Irene Langhorne, who may have been the original model, and was a sister of Viscountess Nancy (Langhorne) Astor.
 Other models included Mabel Normand, Evelyn Nesbit, Minnie Clark, and Clara B. Fayette.
 The most famous Gibson Girl was probably the American-British stage actress, Camille Clifford, whose high coiffure and long, elegant gowns that wrapped around her hourglass figure and tightly corseted wasp waist defined the style.

-Among the many "Gibson Girl" illustrators were Howard Chandler Christy whose work celebrating American "beauties" was similar to Gibson's, and Harry G. Peter, who was most famous for his art on Wonder Woman comics.

-In the newly developing art of cinema, although most leading actresses were at the cutting style of the day, the ones who came to embody it best were the Biograph girls, Florence Lawrence and to a more ingénue side of it, Mary Pickford.
-They personified and catapulted the cult of the ideal woman for the masses beyond American borders.
-Camille Clifford, a woman known as the "ideal Gibson Girl", posed for various photographers and produced photographs that exemplified the physical characteristics of the Gibson Girl.

-Popularity

-Some people argue that the Gibson Girl was the first national beauty standard for American women.
-Gibson's fictional images of her published in newspapers and magazines during the Belle Époque were extremely popular.
-Merchandise bearing her image included saucers, ashtrays, tablecloths, pillow covers, chair covers, souvenir spoons, screens, fans, and umbrella stands.
+Gibson's fictional images of her published in newspapers and magazines during the Progressive Era were extremely popular.
+By the end of the 1920s, however, the Gibson Girl beauty standard had faded and been replaced by the flapper style.

-By the outbreak of World War I, changing fashions caused the Gibson Girl to fall out of favor as women favored practical clothing compatible with changing times over the elegant dresses, bustle gowns, shirtwaists, and terraced, floor-length skirts favored by the Gibson Girl.
 The image was not forgotten, however.
-The USAAF World War II-era SCR-578, and the similar post-war AN/CRT-3, survival radio transmitters carried by aircraft on over-water operations, were given the nickname "Gibson Girl" because of their "hourglass" shape; this allowed them to be held securely between the thighs whilst the generator handle was turned.
+The USAAF World War II-era SCR-578, and the similar post-war AN/CRT-3 survival radio transmitters carried by aircraft on over-water operations, were given the nickname "Gibson Girl" because of their "hourglass" shape; this allowed them to be held securely between the thighs whilst the generator handle was turned.